jonidelv/generator-create-redux-app/generators/app/templates/docs/create-redux-app/README.md

 give a styling language programmatic abilities, it pulls logic and configuration out into JS where we believe those features belong.

-If you _really_ still want (or need) to use Sass or Less [then...](https://github.com/delvallejonatan/create-redux-app#adding-a-css-preprocessor-sass-less-etc)
+If you _really_ still want (or need) to use Sass [then...](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-a-css-preprocessor-sass-less-etc)

 ## Generators